FDA 510(k) Submission Process: A Step-By-Step Guide On How To Prepare Yours

 Hopefully, you were following the design control requirements laid out in 21 CFR Part 820.30 and compiling these sections is going to be nothing more than printing out your design verification and validation test protocols and reports.

-This section will likely contain the majority of your design verification and validation testing.
+This section will likely contain the bulk of your design verification and validation testing.
+If you've been documenting your verification and validation activities as they occurred under QMSR, this section is largely a compilation exercise.

 The very last thing you should do before you submit your 510(k) is grab the RTA checklist.
 Go through the RTA checklist and write down the page numbers where everything can be found.
 If you notice anything is missing, this gives you the chance to add it.
 It will also make it a little easier for your reviewer.